mushroomhostage/exphc/notes-on-mods.md

    orangeBlock 177, cocoaBlock 178, ApplePie 179, TacoPie 180, ChocolateCake 181, MeatPie 182
  - also need to mod client
  - installed for now, but will probably have to remove until ids configurable
+ - or change ids on RedPower2? uses 134-149 for covers and gates